Jersey private funds23 May 2019

 Under the Jersey private funds regime:

-- All funds with up to 50 investors will come under one simple regime.
+- all funds with up to 50 investors are regulated under one simple regime;

-- A fast track 48-hour regulatory approval process will apply, with no prior approval of promoters or key persons being required.
+- a fast track 48-hour regulatory approval process applies, with no prior approval of promoters or key persons being required;

-- The features and operation of private funds will be relatively unconstrained, with a variety of legal vehicles being able to be used, funds being able to be closed- or open-ended, requirements for Jersey connections being relaxed, and offering documents being permitted, but not required.
+- the features and operation of private funds are relatively unconstrained, with a variety of legal vehicles being able to be used, with funds being able to be closed- or open-ended, requirements for Jersey connections being relaxed, and offering documents being permitted, but not required; and

-- Private funds will be able to be promoted to "professional" and other "eligible" investors, with the eligibility criteria being both straightforward and relatively broad: for example including those whose ordinary business is managing, holding or advising on investments, as well as persons who can meet certain asset or investment thresholds (such as making an investment of at least £250,000 (or currency equivalent)).
+- private funds are able to be promoted to "professional" and other "eligible" investors, with the eligibility criteria being both straightforward and relatively broad: for example including those whose ordinary business is managing, holding or advising on investments, as well as persons who can meet certain asset or investment thresholds (such as making an investment of at least £250,000 (or currency equivalent)).

-Alongside the various elements of flexibility, appropriate regulatory oversight will be maintained.
-This will be achieved through a requirement for a Jersey-regulated 'Designated Service Provider' to be appointed to all Jersey private funds, following the trend of focusing regulation on a key service provider, rather than the product.
+Alongside the various elements of flexibility, appropriate regulatory oversight is still maintained.
+This is achieved through a requirement for a Jersey-regulated 'Designated Service Provider' to be appointed to all Jersey private funds, following the regulatory trend of focusing on regulating a key service provider, rather than the product.

-The private funds regime will apply to all 'private funds'.
+The private funds regime applies to all 'private funds'.
 A 'private fund', for the purposes of the Jersey regime, is defined by reference to the number and type of investors.

 Maximum of 50 investors

 In addition to the 50 investor limit, the regime prescribes that a JPF cannot be formally offered to more than 50 prospective investors.
-In this regard, there is some helpful guidance making it clear that the limit applies to formal offers, rather than, for example, pre-marketing material (e.g. that containing so-called 'red-herring' language).
+In this regard, there is some helpful guidance making it clear that the limit applies to formal offers, rather than, for example, the dissemination of pre-marketing material (e.g. that containing so-called 'red-herring' language).